Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 3. Create SW Application
 ------------------------

 A SW application running on the embedded ARM core of the Versal is necessary to run the test.
 The source code for this application is provided in the :url_to_repo:`examples/super-sampling-rate-fir/SingleKernel/ps/host.cpp` file.
-The application must be developped using the :ref:`test harness software APIs <sw_apis>`.
+The application must be developed using the :ref:`test harness software APIs <sw_apis>`.

 .. code-block:: c++